 Travel is a great opportunity for family bonding

 Travel can help create and strengthen bonds among family members.
-Life can be so busy sometimes that we can often forget to slow down and truly experience all of the daily wonders with each other, to truly stop and appreciate the small things.
+Travel helps us learn to unplug from our lives and truly stop and appreciate the small things.
+Life can be so busy sometimes that we can often forget to slow down and truly experience life.
 It’s usually not intentional, just a side effect of life, but when we travel, the “other” goes away.
 On the road, we get to focus on each other – not on work or our to-do list.
 In addition, travel takes us outside of our comfort zone and usual routines, so we develop a unique connection at having experienced something together that never would have happened at home.

 Travel helps your kids (and you!) become more adaptable

 Yes, habits and schedules are important for young children.
 However, an equally important life skill is to be able to adapt to change.
 Our first son was a terrible sleeper and in those early days, I seriously contemplated never leaving our house again!
 If we didn’t have our specific routine I felt our day was bound to be doomed!
 Wanting to travel pushed me to be more flexible, and this actually showed me that my kids COULD be more flexible than I imagined they would be.

 On the road, things happen unexpectedly and change quickly.
 Though we do try to keep up some type of routine and plan our days around naps and early bedtimes, there are usually bumps in the road.
 One of the greatest benefits of family travel is that it’s teaching my children how to deal with the hiccups life throws on a daily basis, even if they don’t know it.
 It’s said that people who spend time traveling are more laid back and accepting of change and I believe the same is true for children who travel.

 Traveling as a small child helps them become better travelers later